 Challenge number Detail of challenge 1 In the EYFS, PP pupils often enter with limited speech and language skills.
 This hinders their development on many levels including communication, phonics, reading and writing.
-2 Pupil Premium Children do not reach the age-related Reading and phonics expectations in line with non-pupil premium children 3 The literacy and mathematics gap widened during covid-19 pandemic and this gap has not narrowed completely particularly in Y3.
-4 Children who fall into more than one vulnerable group have more complex barriers to be addressed and do not achieve as well.
+2 Pupil Premium Children do not reach the age-related Reading and phonics expectations in line with non-pupil premium children 3 The current Y4 cohort underperformed in their Y2 SATs due to the impact of Covid-19 alongside the high level of vulnerabilities.
+This year group has increased significantly in size and vulnerability.
+4 Children who fall into more than one vulnerable group have more complex barriers to be addressed and do not achieve as well pure pupil premium pupils.
 5 The SEMH needs of PP children impacts on their ability to concentrate and achieve in their learning.
-6 The SEMH needs of the parents impacts negatively on the children's attendance.
+6 The SEMH needs of the parents impacts negatively on their children 's attendance.
 Attendance is lower for pupil premium children than for non-pupil premium children.
-Below are the figures for 2020-21 Attendance for all pupils: 92.46% Attendance for PP pupils: 91.37% Persistent absence is a greater issue for pupil premium pupils compared to non-pupil premium pupils.
-Out of 32 pupil premium children in school, 11 were persistently absent = 34.37% • Out of the 127 non pupil premium children, 30 were persistently absent = 23.62% 7 A high number of pupil premium families struggle to implement consistent rules and boundaries and this leads to behaviour issues within school.
+Persistent absence is a greater issue for pupil premium pupils compared to non-pupil premium pupils.
+7 A high number of pupil premium families struggle to implement consistent rules and boundaries and this leads to behaviour issues within school.
+8 We are experiencing an increase in pupils qualifying for pupil premium, largely due to inward migration into the Ferham area (1.8 miles away).
+Our new to school pupils are all working significantly below the expected standards, particularly those pupils who are new to England or are in the early stages of learning English.